Subalgebras of simple AF-algebras: Introduction

 The power of Theorem D and what distinguishes Theorem D from existing classification results is the general hypothesis on the domain C$^*$-algebra.
-The proof follows roughly the same model as the classical classification results for tracial AF-algebras, but it avoids making any use of the internal structure of the domain C$^*$-algebra and makes no use of inductive limit models such as the AH-algebras used in \cite{Lin:TAF}.
-The proof of Theorem D, and the more general Theorem \ref{thm:Classification} below, serve as proof of concept for an abstract approach to Elliott's classification programme which does not depend tracial approximations.
+The proof is motivated by the classical classification results for tracially AF-algebras in \cite{Dadarlat:TAFClassification} and \cite{Lin:TAF}, but it avoids making any use of the internal structure of the domain C$^*$-algebra and makes no use of inductive limit models such as the AH-algebras used in \cite{Lin:TAF}.
+The proof of Theorem D, and the more general Theorem \ref{thm:Classification} below, serve as proof of concept for an abstract approach to Elliott's classification programme which does not depend on tracial approximations.
 A more general result of this form will appear in forthcoming work of the author with Carri\'{o}n, Gabe, Tikuisis, and White.